-Fair value through other comprehensive income (FVOCI)
+Hold to Collect & Sell - Fair value through other comprehensive income (FVOCI)

-Financial assets that are held for collection of contractual cash flows and for selling the assets, where the assets' cash flows represents solely payments of principal and interest, and that are not designated at FVPL, are measured at fair value through other comprehensive income (FVOCI).
+Financial assets that are held for collection of contractual cash flows and for selling the assets, where the assets cash flows represent solely payments of principal and interest, and that are not designated at FVPL, are measured at fair value through other comprehensive income.
 Movements in the carrying amount are taken through OCI, except for the recognition of impairment gains or losses, interest revenue and foreign exchange gains and losses on the instrument's amortised cost which are recognised in profit or loss.
-When the financial asset is de-recognised, the cumulative gain or loss previously recognised in OCI is reclassified from equity to profit and loss and recognised in "Net interest income".
+When the financial asset is derecognised, the cumulative gain or loss previously recognised in OCI is reclassified from equity to profit and loss and recognised in "Net interest income".
 The interest income from these financial assets is included in "Net interest income" using the effective interest rate method.

-Fair value through profit and loss (FVPL)
+Fair value through profit or loss (FVPL)

-Assets that do not meet the criteria for amortised cost or FVOCI are measured at fair value through profit and loss.
-A gain or loss on a debt investment that is subsequently measured at fair value through profit or loss and is not part of a hedging relationship is recognised in profit or loss and presented in the statement of profit or loss and other comprehensive income within "Other income" in the period in which it arises, unless it arises from debt instruments that were classified at fair value or which are not held for trading, in which case they are presented in "Net interest income".
-Interest income from these financial assets is included in "Net interest income" using the effective interest rate method.
+Assets that do not meet the criteria for amortised cost or FVOCI are measured at fair value through profit or loss.
+A gain or loss on a debt investment that is subsequently measured at fair value through profit or loss is recognised in profit or loss and presented in the Statement of Profit or Loss and Other Comprehensive Income within "Other income" in the period in which it arises.